 In the vast majority of cases, a body that built a tolerance to drugs can’t go through rehab on its own.
 At least, not completely.
 As such, it requires a bit of a push in the right direction.
 This is why every opioid and opiate addiction treatment center in Florida resorts to FDA-approved medication to aid during withdrawal.
 The most commonly used are:

 - Naltrexone (Vivitrol®)

 - Buprenorphine/Naloxone (Suboxone®, Zubsolv®)

 All these medications serve to reduce cravings and, in doing so, reduce opioid/opiate use in the long run.

 Now, you may note that some medications on this list are also opioids.
 However, it is no reason to panic.
 Said opioids are frequently used in opioid or opiate withdrawal treatment because they are partial or complete opioid agonists.
 Meaning, they produce a similar effect, but far less intense.
 So, they serve to slowly but surely veer the patient off of stronger opioids.
 Furthermore, they help reduce cravings and alleviate withdrawal symptoms which can be extremely intense and dangerous.
-Lastly, since they are administered in controlled doses, there is no danger of getting addicted to them during detox.
+Lastly, since they are administered in controlled doses, there is no danger of getting addicted to them during rehab.
 As such, they are perfectly safe.
-At our opioid and opiate detox center in Florida, you’re not exchanging one addiction for another.
+At our opioid and opiate addiction treatment center in Florida, you’re not exchanging one addiction for another.